daniel01mc/Machine-Learning/README.md

 # Machine-Learning

-## Repository use for class work and projects.
+## Repository used for class work and projects.